manabie-com/manabie-com.github.io/content/posts/snapshot-test-your-postgresql-in-golang/index.md

 +++

 #### How about using a containerized DB?
-In some applications, the repository layer don't have much logic (maybe concat some `WHERE` conditions), only propagate the SQL statement to DB - where the real complexity happen with all the fake data and logic.
+Sometimes, the repository layer doesn't have much logic (maybe concat some `WHERE` conditions), only propagate the SQL statement to DB.

 Testing with a simple containerized DB is a good option where you can:
 * verify the syntax, and
-* checking the logic
+* checking the logic, where the real complexity happen with all the fake data and logic

 Good option?
 Yes but not the best option for all the cases.
-For example the [UI snapshot test](https://jestjs.io/docs/snapshot-testing)   technique have their place whenever we don't want to start a real browser for testing your UI code, "snapshot test" your SQL statement can have their place also.
-I hope can show you some of it advantage of it.
+For example, the [UI snapshot test](https://jestjs.io/docs/snapshot-testing)   technique has its place whenever we don't want to start a real browser for testing your UI code.
+*Snapshot* test your SQL statement can have their place also.
+Hopefully, I can show you some of its advantages.

 #### A better tool for you
-Before going further, I think https://github.com/cockroachdb/copyist is a good tool for you if you're using the std sql interface.
-In Manabie, we're using pgx custom interface so we need to write some testing helper but the idea is the same.
+Before going further, https://github.com/cockroachdb/copyist is a good tool for you if you're using the std sql interface.
+We're using pgx custom interface so we need to write some testing helper but the idea is the same.

 #### OK, now the snapshot test
-The goal is making SQL syntax "easier" to work with in your unit-test code.
-This is where I love Postgresql and the open source community, you want to understand Postgresql syntax? just simply import Postgresql parser to your program, https://github.com/pganalyze/pg_query_go help you to do that.
+The goal is to make SQL syntax "easier" to work within your unit-test code.
+This is where I love Postgresql and the open-source community, you want to understand Postgresql syntax? just simply import Postgresql parser to your program, https://github.com/pganalyze/pg_query_go helps you to do that.
 ##### A lazy fully snapshot test
-* increase code coverage percentage just too be looking good :shit:
+* increase code coverage percentage just to be looking good :shit:
-* avoid "accident change" when refactor :+1:
+* avoid "accident change" when refactoring :+1:
 * check Postgresql syntax :+1:

 Example use case: a function to fetch all user's invoices.
 In this example we have 2 tables: